×

 Here are some of the benefits of intermittent fasting:

-• Thinking and memory: Studies have found that intermittent fasting can boost working and verbal memory in animals and adults.
+• Thinking and Memory: Studies have found that intermittent fasting can boost working and verbal memory in animals and adults.
 Heart health is a crucial concern for everyone.
 The intermittent fasting diet showed improvements in blood pressure, heart rate, and other measures related to heart health.

-• Physical fitness is vital for overall health.
+• Physical Fitness is vital for overall health.
 For example, fasting for 16 hours resulted in fat loss while maintaining muscle mass.
 In addition, mice that were given alternating feedings showed better endurance.

 • Diabetes and obesity are two conditions that are linked together in many ways.
 They both involve a problem with the way the body uses glucose, and they both lead to increased risk for other health problems.
 In animal studies, intermittent fasting was found to prevent obesity.
 Six short studies found that obese adults can lose weight by intermittently fasting.